silshack/inls161fall2016/refsheets/github-ref.md

 ![Clone]({{ site.baseurl }}/refsheets/ref-images/clone.png)

-Then go to CodeAnywhere and open a terminal in your DevBox.
+Then go to Cloud9 and open a terminal in your DevBox.

 Type the following and then paste in the URL of the repository that you have copied to the clipboard.